kstzv/ml-kem/portable/userspace/tests/test_dudect_ml_kem/README.md

 Core API and structures are defined in the public headers of the implementation.

+# Interpreting Long dudect Runs

+During extended dudect runs involving tens or hundreds of millions of measurements, some low-level arithmetic routines may exhibit a slow, gradual increase of the reported t-statistic.

+In the performed experiments, this increase was smooth and progressive rather than abrupt.
+No sudden jumps or rapid divergence—behavior commonly associated with strong timing leakage—were observed.

+Such gradual drift can arise from accumulated statistical bias, operating system scheduling, compiler optimizations, microarchitectural effects, or other measurement noise present in long-running experiments.

+Consequently, dudect results should always be interpreted together with the implementation itself, generated machine code, and repeated measurements under different compiler configurations and execution environments.

 # Directory Structure

 Each subdirectory contains an isolated dudect test for a specific function or module.